artiffine-vojtech/xpad/README.md

-# XPad CrossFi Memecoin Launchpad
+# XPad Memecoin Launchpad

 Launch your token today
 OR TOMMOROW, WHATEVER

-The place for memecoins on CrossFi.
+The place for memecoins.
 No hassle, no limits.
 Just vibes.
-Make it happen or don’t—your call.
+Make it happen or don’t.
+It's your call.

 ## Monorepo structure: